silent-mobius/Python_Book/book_to_print/tmp_README.md

 or 	|   True if either of the operands is true 	| x or y not | 	True if operand is false (complements the operand) | not x

-Example : Logical Operators in Python
+Example : Logical Operators in Python3

 ```py
 x = True
 y = False